Pat Summerall: Awards and honors

 The National Sportscasters and Sportswriters Association named Summerall National Sportscaster of the Year in 1977, and inducted him into its Hall of Fame in 1994.
 Summerall was the 1994 recipient of the Pete Rozelle Radio-Television Award, bestowed by the Pro Football Hall of Fame "for longtime exceptional contributions to radio and television in professional football".
 In 1999, he was inducted into the American Sportscasters Association Hall of Fame.

 Since 2006, the "Pat Summerall Award" has been presented at the annual Legends for Charity Luncheon given on Super Bowl weekend at the NFL's headquarters hotel in the host city.
 The award is given "to a deserving recipient who through their career has demonstrated the character, integrity and leadership both on and off the job that the name Pat Summerall represents."
-Recipients have included James Brown (2006), Greg Gumbel (2007), Jim Nantz (2008), Chris Berman (2009), Cris Collinsworth (2010), the entire Fox NFL crew (2011), Al Michaels (2012), Archie Manning (2013), Michael Strahan (2014), Joe Buck (2015), John Madden (2016), Rich Eisen (2017), Tony Dungy (2018), Bill Cowher (2019), Jim Kelly (2020), Erin Andrews (2022), Howie Long (2023).
-No award was given in 2021.
+Honorees have included Greg Gumbel (2007), Jim Nantz (2008), Chris Berman (2009), Cris Collinsworth (2010), Al Michaels (2012), Joe Buck (2015), and John Madden (2016).

 Outside sports broadcasting

-For many years Summerall was a commercial spokesperson for True Value, often ending advertisements with his tag line "and tell 'em Pat Summerall sent you".
-Ironically, his long-time broadcast partner Madden was the spokesperson for Ace Hardware, True Value's main competitor in the independent hardware store market.
+For many years Summerall was a commercial spokesperson for True Value hardware, often ending advertisements with his tag line "and tell 'em Pat Summerall sent you".
+At the same time, his long-time broadcast partner Madden was the spokesperson for Ace Hardware, True Value's main competitor in the franchised hardware store market.
 Summerall served as the longtime radio spokesman for the Dux Beds company, a Swedish maker of mattresses, and its "Duxiana" stores.

 Summerall started doing work as a commentator for the Madden NFL video game franchise in the game John Madden Football '92.
 His voice was subsequently featured in all the games in the Madden franchise from 1994-2002.

 Summerall provided commentary for 75 Seasons: The History of the NFL.

 Summerall also provided commentary, alongside Madden, on Cartoon Network's annual Super Bowl parodies, The Big Game, from 1998 through 2001.

 Summerall was name-checked on The Simpsons in the episode "Springfield Up", where his caricature and name appear on the cover of a book held by Homer Simpson titled "Smut Yuks."
 Summerall and his partner John Madden also appeared in (and lent their voices to) the Simpsons episode "Sunday, Cruddy Sunday", which premiered following the duo's broadcast of Super Bowl XXXIII on Fox in 1999, and on the same night, a caricature of Summerall appeared on the Family Guy premiere episode "Death Has a Shadow", although in the Family Guy episode, he was voiced by Wally Wingert.
-The pair was also featured in the movie The Replacements, calling the games of the Washington Sentinels on their run to the playoffs.
-Summerall is referenced in the Season 4 Gilmore Girls episode, "The Lorelais' First Day at Yale."
+The pair also featured in the film The Replacements, calling the games of the Washington Sentinels on their run to the playoffs.

-Summerall appeared in the music video for Forever the Sickest Kids' 2010 single "She Likes (Bittersweet Love)".